goldenrain62/TaskManagementApis/README.md

 - **dotnet build**: Once again compiles the project and checks for any errors.
 - **dotnet run**: Launches the application and starts the web server.

 Use Postman or Insomnia to test the api.
+The sample data to test, just check each file in Data/Configurations.

 ## 🧭 Endpoints